corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 This mod is specifically engineered to be compatible with my other mod that affects military service: [Deassimiliate Machines](https://steamcommunity.com/sharedfiles/filedetails/?id=2553812372).

+Built for Stellaris version 3.1.\* "Lem."
 This mod is not compatible with achievements.

 ## Localisation